Skip to Content

 spicy dolphin kottu mixture made in the wok.

-Now add the paratha strips into the dolphin kottu mixture.
+Now add the paratha strips to the dolphin kottu mixture.

 adding the paratha strips to the dolphin kottu mixture.